-The hurdles you present your user to fulfil your business needs could be heavily impacting your bottom line.
-Thats why I strive to design experiences that understand and challenge not only which device the user is in, but also the commitment we ask from him and the even the circumstances he is using the app under.
+It’s important to realize that the hurdles you present your user to fulfil your business needs could be heavily impacting your bottom line.
+Thats why I strive to design experiences that understand and challenge not only which device the user is using, but also the commitment we ask from him.

-So analysing how consumers and businesses use the possibilities of the web to interact with each other and how this has affected business results is what I’m all about.
+I’m all about analyzing how consumers and businesses use the possibilities of the web to interact with each other and how this has affected business results.
 From these insights I create immersive digital web experiences that captivate the user.